 A stunning show: definitely the best thing I have ever seen for schools and a brilliant way to develop the children's interest in high-quality literature and theatre.

 There are a limited number of places available for Primary Theatre.
-Where demand is high, priority will be given to schools in boroughs with a high level of disadvantage, with a high proportion of students in receipt of free school meals or with English as an additional language.
+Where demand is high, priority will be given to schools with a high proportion of relatively high levels of deprived pupils (as measured by those who are eligible for Free School Meals and Pupil Premium).

 The National Theatre wants to ensure that a wide range of schools can take part in the NT Learning Primary programme including those for which the programme costs present a significant barrier to participation.
 For Primary Theatre we offer a limited number of bursaries providing a significant reduction in cost.
 Should you be interested in applying for a bursary and would like to find out more about whether your school would be eligible, please contact Amy Powell on the number or email above.

-Supported by: The Mohn Westlake Foundation, The Ingram Trust, Archie Sherman Charitable Trust, Behrens Foundation, Cleopatra Trust, The Ernest Cook Trust, Jill and David Leuw, Mulberry Trust, Newcomen Collett Foundation, The Royal Victoria Hall Foundation, St Olave's Foundation Fund, and The Topinambour Trust.
+Supported by: The Ingram Trust, Archie Sherman Charitable Trust, Behrens Foundation, Cleopatra Trust, The Ernest Cook Trust, Jill and David Leuw, Mulberry Trust, Newcomen Collett Foundation, The Royal Victoria Hall Foundation, St Olave's Foundation Fund, and The Topinambour Trust.